top of page

 If a butcher is available when you drop off your deer, they can remove the entire head for you to take with you.

 If you want to keep the head and a butcher is not available at drop off, they will remove the head and refrigerate it for you.
-You must pick it up ASAP, no later than one week after drop-off, even if your meat is not ready, as we have limited refrigeration and freezer space.
+During deer season, we ask that you pick it up ASAP, no later than one week after drop-off, even if your meat is not ready, as we have limited refrigeration and freezer space.

 How you field dress and store your deer carcass impacts the quality of your venison.
 The WI DNR has an excellent pamphlet on how to field dress deer.
 We encourage everyone to read through this guide, whether it's your first hunting season or you're a seasoned hunter.